Zig-Sec/advisory-db/README.md

 A: No, anyone can file an advisory against a package.
 Make sure the package has a certain reach and describe the vulnerability in detail.
 We must be able to validate the vulnerability in order to merge it.

+_Q: Is this the official way to report vulnerabilities for Zig packages?_

+A: There are many ways to report vulnerabilities for software including the [GitHub Advisory Database](https://github.com/advisories) and the [Open Source Vulnerabilities Database](https://osv.dev/).
+This is just another way inspired by [RustSEC](https://rustsec.org/) and dedicated specifically to Zig packages.

 ## License

 All content in this repository is published in the public domain, except otherwise specified.